Soldier Honored: Florence B. Choe

 Branch of Service: Navy

-No one was surprised when 35 year-old Navy Lieutenant Florence Choe, from El Cajon, CA, volunteered for duty in Afghanistan, even though it meant a year away from her husband and young 3 year-old daughter.
+No one was surprised when Navy Lieutenant Florence B. Choe, from El Cajon, California volunteered for duty in Afghanistan.
+She did this even though it meant a year away from her husband and 3 year-old daughter.
 Lt.
-Choe was helping run the medical station that served US troops as well as Afghan troops and civilians - mentoring the Afghans as they devised a healthcare system for their army.
+Choe was assigned to the medical station that served US troops as well as Afghan troops and civilians - mentoring the Afghans as they devised a healthcare system for their army.
 Lt.
 Choe was commissioned as a Medical Service Corps officer in the Navy in 2002.
 Days after 9/11, she went to a Navy recruiting office and signed up to serve and follow in her father’s footsteps as a career sailor.

-Everything changed March 27, 2009, when an Afghan National Army soldier opened fire, fatally wounding Lt.
+On March 27, 2009, an Afghan National Army soldier opened fire, fatally wounding Lt.
 Choe and another Navy officer at Forward Operating Base Shaheen near Mazar-e-Sharif in northern Afghanistan’s Balkh province.
-After taking the two American service member’s lives and wounding another, the Afghan soldier turned the gun on himself.
+She was 35 years old.